fugster101/fugster101.github.io/README.md

 # Cross-Compatibility
 Due to the nature of the Assessment cross-Compatibility was not part of the making criteria and was told not to worry about it.
 Although future implementations of the website will accommodate for other browsers except for internet explorer because its rubbish.

-Animations may not work due to no web kit CSS prefixes.
+Animations may not work on all browser due to no web kit  CSS style prefixes.
+# User Testing
 # Additional Notes
 ## For the Marker
 Please make sure the browser is chrome with the latest update for Compatibility reason chrome works bests and this website was designed and tested using chrome and its inspector feature to point out any errors and element position's and their respective styles.